TrustLevel/snet_hackathon/README.md

 3. Component: Calibration Process
 - Uses ADR metrics to:
   - Adjust model concentration factor which controls prediction confidence (meaning: how confident the model is about it's predctions)
-  - This way, the model learns about it's prediction and can improve accuracy of it's future predictions o
+  - This way, the model learns about it's prediction and can improve accuracy of it's future predictions
-  - Could be used to update CPT (Conditional Probability Table) weights (-> this part is not part of the Hackathon Demo)
+  - Could be used to update CPT weights as well (-> this part is not part of the Hackathon Demo)
   - Generate insights about model performance and recommend model improvements

 4. Data Flow:
--> See system-architecture-final.mermaid file
+-> Graphic file: system-architecture-final.mermaid
 ```
 a.
 Prediction Flow:
 User Input -> Preprocessing (data validation) -> Categorization (preparing for model) -> Bayesian Model -> Sleep Quality Prediction